fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 # 6 Verification of Turning Off Auto-Renew
 - This is now the *Services & Subscription > Free Subscription To Test > Turn off auto-renew* page
-- You will see in bold "You turned off auto-renew for your Free Subscription to Test subscription"
+- You will see in large bold text "You turned off auto-renew for your Free Subscription to Test subscription"
+- *We are sorry to see you go* will appear underneath in small text
-- The date your subscription expires will appear in the text below.
+- The date your subscription expires will also be listed
 - Click on the blue *Back to subscription* box on the bottom left of the page

 # 7 Final Confirmation of the Unsubscribe